google/zetasql/docs/query-syntax.md

 ORDER BY s.LastName
 ```

-Invalid &mdash; `ORDER BY` does not use the table alias:
+Invalid &mdash; `ORDER BY` doesn't use the table alias:

 ```sql {.bad}
 SELECT * FROM Singers as s, Songs as s2